Trying to choose the right garage door opener can be tricky. There are just so many options, and they all look alike.

-Even if your garage door opener doesn’t support Amazon Key, an integrated camera allows you to monitor your garage in real-time, whether at home or away.
+Even if your garage door opener doesn’t support Amazon Key, an integrated camera is a great security feature that lets you monitor your garage in real-time.

 Cameras are typically integrated into the garage door opener rather than needing to be installed separately on the garage ceiling or wall.

 These cameras can be accessed through a compatible mobile app, which allows homeowners to view live video feeds and recorded footage.
 Some cameras also feature motion detection and can send alerts to the homeowner’s smartphone when movement is detected in the garage.

 Homeowners can monitor their garages in real-time and receive alerts if any suspicious activity is detected.
 This can help prevent break-ins and theft and provide evidence in the event of a crime.